daniilsorokin/language-identifier/README.md

 Usage comment
 -------------

-The package includes pre-trained model for the NP and Liblinear classifiers (the liblinear model consists of two files: the svm model `example.model` and the list of the selected bigrams `example.model.sb`).
+The package includes pre-trained model for the NP classifiers (`NP.model`) and the Liblinear classifier (the liblinear model consists of two files: the svm model `Liblinear.model` and the list of the selected bigrams `Liblinear.model.sb`).

 The NP classifier doesn't depend on any external library!

-In order to use the Liblinear classifier you have to download the Java implementation of the Liblinear library here: http://liblinear.bwaldvogel.de/ Make sure it is in the classpath before running the program!
+In order to use the Liblinear classifier you have make sure that the Java implementation of the Liblinear library (http://liblinear.bwaldvogel.de/) is in the classpath.

 The tool always assumes that the encoding of the input is UTF-8.